ohmp/james-project/src/adr/0030-separate-attachment-content-and-metadata.md

 We will re-organize the attachment POJOs:

  - **Attachment** should hold an attachmentId, a content type, and a size.
 It will no longer hold the content.
- - **MessageAttachment** : compose an attachment with it's disposition within a message (cid, inline and name)
+ - **MessageAttachment** : composes an attachment with it's disposition within a message (cid, inline and name)
  - **Blob** would no longer hold the content as a byte array but rather a content retriever (`Supplier<InputStream>`)
  - **ParsedAttachment** is the direct result of attachment parsing, and composes a **MessageAttachment** and the corresponding content as byte array.
 This class is only relied upon when saving a message in mailbox.
 This is used as